QR-AttendX/QRttendX_mobile/README.md

 ---

 ## Status
-Defended!!
-This Tool will be Archived soon at the end of 2026, we will only releasing 5 versions of the app <br>
+This tool is now a public archive, we will no longer applying bugs and fixes <br>
 **Prototype** - Under Development <br>